On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

-The following works, while conceptually closest to our paper, focus on approximation algorithms. \mbox{Kortsarz} and Peleg~\cite{Kortsarz1997} consider \kST on non-metric graphs obtaining a approximation factor $O(\log n)$ for constant $k$ and~$O(n^\varepsilon)$ otherwise.
-Althaus et al.~\cite{AlthausFHKRS05} give a $O(\log n)$-approximation for arbitrary $k$ for metric \kMST that first uses a randomized embedding of the given metric into a hierarchically-separated tree (HST) and then solves this problem optimally.
-For constant $k$, Laue and Matijevi\'c~\cite{LaueM08} derive a PTAS for \kST in the plane.
+The following works, conceptually closest to our paper, focus on approximation algorithms. \mbox{Kortsarz} and Peleg~\cite{Kortsarz1997} consider \kST on non-metric graphs obtaining an approximation factor $O(\log n)$ for constant $k$ and~$O(n^\varepsilon)$ otherwise.
+Althaus et al.~\cite{AlthausFHKRS05} give an~$O(\log n)$-approximation for metric \kMST for arbitrary $k$ that first uses a randomized embedding of the given metric into a hierarchically-separated tree and then solves this problem optimally.
+For constant $k$, Laue and Matijevi\'c~\cite{LaueM08} derive a PTAS for \kST in the Euclidean plane.
 Their algorithm implies a QPTAS for Euclidean spaces of higher dimensions.
-While the first constant factor approximation algorithm for metric \kST is due to Kantor and Peleg~\cite{KantorP09}, the approximation factor $1.52\!\cdot\!
-9^{k-2}$ is prohibitively high.
-For $k=2$, a nearly optimal algorithm is known.
-Since the best known approximation ratio for metric \UFL is $1.488$ \cite{Li2013} and the best known lower bound is $1.463$~\cite{Guha1999}, these bounds are valid for metric $2$-hop MST as well.
+While the first constant-factor approximation algorithm for metric \kST is due to Kantor and Peleg~\cite{KantorP09}, the attained approximation factor $1.52\cdot 9^{k-2}$ is prohibitively high.
+For $k=2$, a nearly optimal algorithm is known{: the} best known approximation ratio of $1.488$ for metric Uncapacitated Facility Location~\cite{Li2013} and lower bound of $1.463$~\cite{Guha1999} are valid for metric $2$-hop MST as well.

-The bounded-diameter minimum Steiner tree problem~\cite{KantorP09,GouveiaSU11} is also closely related to our bounded-hop problem, yet neither a generalization, nor a special case.
-Here, for given $\diameter$ we look for a minimum-cost Steiner tree with diameter at most $\diameter$.
-For constant $\diameter$, an $O(1)$-approximation algorithm is known for graph metrics~\cite{KantorP09}.
-For non-metric cost functions, an $o(\log n)$-approximation algorithm has been ruled out, assuming P$\neq$NP~\cite{Bar-IlanKP01}.
+The bounded-diameter minimum Steiner tree problem~\cite{KantorP09,GouveiaSU11} is also closely related to {the} bounded-hop problem, yet neither a generalization, nor a special case.
+Here, for given~$\diameter$ we look for a minimum-cost Steiner tree with diameter at most $\diameter$.
+For constant~$\diameter$, an~$O(1)$-approximation algorithm is known for graph metrics~\cite{KantorP09}.
+For non-metric cost functions, an $o(\log n)$-approximation algorithm has been ruled out, assuming $\Pol\neq\NP$~\cite{Bar-IlanKP01}.

-Further, shallow-light and buy-at-bulk Steiner trees~\cite{Arya1995,Elkin2011,Chimani2015,HajiaghayiKS09,Kortsarz1997} are conceptually similar to $k$-hop M\v STs.
-However, a key difference is that, here, lengths of paths in the tree are bounded w.r.t.\ the metric distance instead of the number of edges on the path.
-Elkin and Solomon~\cite{Elkin2011} additionally bound the number of hops, but do so by $O(\log n)$ to bound the other measures of interest.
-Chimani and Spoerhase~\cite{Chimani2015} consider two different measures for distance and weight and achieve an $n^\varepsilon$-approximation, violating the distance by a factor of $1+\varepsilon$.
+Furthermore, shallow-light and buy-at-bulk Steiner trees~\cite{Arya1995,Elkin2011,Chimani2015,HajiaghayiKS09,Kortsarz1997} are conceptually similar to $k$-hop M\v STs.
+However, a key difference is that, here, lengths of paths in the tree are bounded w.r.t.\ metric distance instead of the number of edges on the path.
+Elkin and Solomon~\cite{Elkin2011} additionally bound the number of hops, but do so by $O(\log n)$ to bound other measures of interest.
+Chimani and Spoerhase~\cite{Chimani2015} consider two different measures for distance and weight and achieve an $n^\varepsilon$-approximation, violating the distance by a factor~of~$1+\varepsilon$.